sicz/docker-baseimage/README.md

 * `curl` for transferring data using various protocols
 * `jq` for JSON parsing
 * `openssl` for PKI and TLS
+* `ncat` for bulk data transfers using various protocols
 * `runit` for services supervision and management
 * `su_exec` for process impersonation
 * `tini` as init process